 The festival drew more than a few well-known attendees.
 This year’s festival was notable for the presence of Katy Perry, Susan Sarandon, Jared Leto, P. Diddy, and the CEO of Cirque du Soleil, among others.
 In years past, other well-known attendees have simply walked through the crowds wearing a mask.

 One interesting trend is the development of “turnkey” camps for those who wish to attend, but who may not be able to take the required time from running their jobs or businesses in order to create their own camps.
 While the Burning Man festival is a celebration of creativity—and one of the major ways for participants to show their creativity is to build their own camps—it can also be enjoyed by those who are simply unable to take the required time to spend creating their own camps.

 While there was initially some resistance to the emergence of the “turnkey” camps, Burning Man attendees are beginning to accept and embrace those who choose to attend in this manner.
 If you are interested in attending the festival, but don’t feel that you can commit the amount of time required to design and build your own camp, you may consider looking into a turnkey camp.
-If you are unsure how to go about contacting someone to design and build your camp for you, high-end brokerage Luxury Big Island by Harold Clarke is well connected and able to help you connect with the right people to ensure that your Burning Man experience is every bit as vibrant and enjoyable as it is for those who are involved from start to finish.
+If you are unsure how to go about contacting someone to design and build your camp for you, high-end brokerage Luxury Big Island is well connected and able to help you connect with the right people to ensure that your Burning Man experience is every bit as vibrant and enjoyable as it is for those who are involved from start to finish.